towlebooth/IOS_OAuth2/README.md

 2. Go to Google's [OAuth 2.0 Playground](https://developers.google.com/oauthplayground/) to select the APIs you want to authorize and generate an Access Token.

-3. Replace Access Token in the Playground and run.
+3. Replace Access Token in the playground file and run.

 4. You should see your data output in the playground console.